More Topics about Barefoot Horses

 I moved the point of frog back from its present position, because this horse has a forward-flared toe, which has pulled the point of frog forward from its true position.

 Trim away all "shedding" or peeling frog material with a sharp hoof knife -- sharp so that you can cleanly cut away the diseased part.
 You may see deep, black cracks; trim till all the black is gone and all remaining frog is open to the air.
-This will let the soaking solution get to all infected areas.
-Be careful, some of the deeper cracks may be tender.
+This will let the treatment get to all infected areas.
 Your horse may be sore in the heels for a few days, but frog grows back really fast when the fungus finally gets treated.

 Clean Trax is a chlorine-related treatment that kills both the fungus and its spores.
 It is the treatment of choice in difficult cases and where the fungus has invaded the white line higher in the hoof capsule.
-Clean Trax is expensive and requires a very long soak which is hard to do with horses that don't stand still easily.
+Clean Trax is expensive and requires a very long soak in a tall boot which is hard to do with horses that don't stand still easily.

-Some other treatments that work well and are easier to do:
+Some other treatments that work well and are easier:

 2) People in the UK are using Zinc sulphate (sheep foot rot treatment) which can be soaked for a short time daily or even kept in a permanent foot bath that the (sheep, horses) walk through daily both for treatment and prevention.